-Bangkok’s the only place in Thailand with direct flights from the UK.
-So if you’re heading off on a beach break in Phuket or Koh Samui, or planning to explore the mountainous north, it’ll likely be your entry point into the country.
+Bangkok is the only place in Thailand with direct flights from the UK.
+So if you’re heading off on a beach break in Phuket or Koh Samui, or planning to explore the mountainous north, the capital will likely be your entry point into the country.
 It’s also a common stopover city if you’re flying to Australia, New Zealand or certain other places in Asia.

 But rather than simply seeing Bangkok as a place to change planes, it’s worth extending your stay and spending some time exploring this compelling city.
 To help you decide what to see and do, we’ve pulled together a handy itinerary.
 So if you have just 48 hours in Bangkok, this is how we recommend you spend it.

 No visit to Bangkok would be complete without a trip to Chatuchak Market.
 Only on at weekends, it’s the biggest market in Thailand, and one of the largest open-air markets in the world.
 Spend your morning strolling amongst the more than 15,000 stalls and you’ll find vendors selling everything from souvenirs and second-hand clothes to plants, books and electronics.

 It’s easy to lose track of time as you browse, so keep an eye on the Clock Tower in the centre of the market.
 You can always use it as a marker as well, so you don’t get too lost.
 And when you start to feel peckish, make a beeline for the food stalls.
 You’ll find hundreds of them dotted throughout the market, making it a great place to sample Thailand’s famous street food.